Add Basalt rock to your garden. It’s volcanic and chokkas full of minerals.

 Incidentally, this rock dust is from ancient lava flow that formed around 130 million years ago when Australia was separating from India and Antarctica.
 Pictured here are basalt rocks at Bunbury’s Back Beach.This area used to be the site of a basalt quarry from 1890 – 1951 with gravel used for road construction.

-We keep a pile of Rock Dust to sell by the scoop – bring your ute or trailer – you don’t need much – and it’s pretty cheap – $35 will get you a tractor scoop which goes a long way. (cheaper than sand!)
+We keep a pile of Rock Dust to sell by the scoop – bring your ute or trailer – you don’t need much – and it’s pretty cheap – $35 will get you a tractor scoop which goes a long way. (cheaper than sand!) or come and grab a bag and shovel and fill yourself – grab some clay and compst as well.

 Alternatively, for those of you who don’t want a pile of rock dust in your backyard to shovel into the garden, we’ve got some pre-packed on the shelf which is ‘No Frills’ Rock-Dust-Plus.